sonarventu/sonarventu.github.io/_pages/about.md

 <p>&nbsp;</p>
 Hi!
 I'm Davide, and welcome to my personal page.

-I'm a theoretical physicist and I'm currently conducting my research in Paris, after completing my undergraduate studies in Sapienza University (Rome, Italy), and earning a PhD in Statistical Physics in SISSA (Trieste, Italy).
+I'm a theoretical physicist based in Paris, where I am <i>maître de conférences</i> (tenured assistant professor) at Sorbonne Université.
+Earlier, I completed my undergraduate studies in Sapienza University (Rome, Italy), and earned a PhD in Statistical Physics in SISSA (Trieste, Italy).

 I'm passionate about teaching science and inspiring curiosity.